 Efforts to re-establish a well-functioning state governed by the rule of law are a crucial part of reconstruction following an armed conflict, giving people security and restoring the necessary trust in state institutions.
 Civilian experts provide inputs to help build states governed by the rule of law or mediate in conflicts.
 They help in the planning and running of elections or take part in election observation missions.
 They also advise judicial and police authorities in forensics or assist border authorities in migration or customs matters.

 On average, some 100 experts are deployed at any given time.
 The UN, OSCE and EU are the pool's main partners.
-Up to 16 Swiss staff are taking part in the OSCE Special Monitoring Mission to Ukraine.
+Experts are taking part in the OSCE Special Monitoring Mission to Ukraine.
 Swiss police are on mission for the UN in Mali as well as in the Democratic Republic of the Congo and election observers are working for the OSCE, the Organization of American States (OAS) and the European Union (EU).